 In many ways, a professional society is an instant network: You’ll be with others who have the same general career interest.
 Additionally, you may be able to learn more about your field and potential employers from other members.
 Consider volunteering at or attending an organization’s events.
 They often offer special discounted rates for volunteers and students.
 Conferences are a great way to make connections and to learn about important trends and issues that impact your career field.

-Specific professional organizations that are applicable to different School of Education disciplines are grouped by program.
+Specific professional organizations that are applicable to different School of Education disciplines are grouped by department.

 - Communication Sciences & Disorders